Nemanja Gudelj

-Nemanja "Neno" Gudelj (Немања Гудељ; born 16 November 1991) is a Serbian professional footballer who plays as a midfielder for La Liga side Sevilla and the Serbia national team.
-He is the son of former player Nebojša Gudelj and the older brother of Dragiša Gudelj.
+Nemanja Gudelj (Немања Гудељ; born 16 November 1991) is a Serbian professional footballer who plays as a defensive midfielder or centre-back for La Liga side Sevilla and the Serbia national team.

 Club career

 NAC Breda

 Gudelj signed his first professional contract with NAC Breda in July 2009 but failed to make an official appearance in his debut season despite being named on the bench several times.

 AZ

 In the summer of 2013 Gudelj transferred to AZ Alkmaar for a fee of around €3 million, sold by his father who was manager at NAC, signing a four-year contract.

 He received interest from Portuguese club Porto.

 Ajax

 On 6 May 2015, it was announced that Gudelj would join AFC Ajax starting from the 2015–16 season.
 Along with him, his younger brother Dragiša would move to Ajax youth team and his father Nebojša would become a scout for the club focusing primarily on scouting players from the Balkans and Serbia.
 On 5 November 2016, Gudelj was removed from the first team selection after stating he couldn't be motivated when not starting.